Tom Pendergast: Downfall and later years

 Pendergast's downfall was related to a falling out with Missouri Governor Lloyd C. Stark.
 Pendergast had endorsed Stark, the heir to an agricultural fortune and known for promoting the Golden Delicious variety of apples, for governor in 1936.
 Pendergast was out of the country during the election, and his followers were even more obvious and corrupt than usual in Stark's successful election.
 With Mafia-related shootings and election violence underway in Jackson County, U.S. Treasury Secretary Henry Morgenthau Jr. went after a Mafia boss, Charles Carrollo, and Pendergast as part of Morgenthau's crackdown on corruption and organized crime.
 Despite Pendergast's history of delivering votes for Roosevelt and other leading Democrats, Morgenthau directed his subordinates to "let the chips fall where they may".
 With investigations looming, Stark turned against Pendergast, which prompted federal investigations and the pulling of federal funds from Pendergast's control.
 In 1939 Edward L. Schneider, the secretary-treasurer of eight of the Pendergast businesses, killed himself.

 Another factor in the downfall was Pendergast's failing health.
 Shortly after attending the Democratic National Convention in Philadelphia in 1936, he took ill and was later diagnosed with colon cancer, remaining in poor health for the rest of his life.
-In 1939, Pendergast was arraigned for failing to pay taxes on a bribe received to pay off gambling debts.
-After serving 15 months in prison at the nearby United States Penitentiary, Leavenworth, he lived quietly at his home, 5650 Ward Parkway, in his later years.
-Pendergast died on January 26, 1945, at Menorah Medical Center, which at the time was located in Kansas City, Missouri.
+In 1938, the tax officials and U.S. attorneys began investigating Tom Pendergast for tax evasion after he failed to pay taxes on $440,000 in bribes he had received in 1935 and 1936 from insurance companies.
+He was indicted in May 1939, and after serving 15 months in prison at the nearby United States Penitentiary, Leavenworth, he lived quietly at his home at 5650 Ward Parkway.
+Pendergast died of a heart attack on January 26, 1945, at Menorah Medical Center, which at the time was located in Kansas City, Missouri.
 He was buried at Calvary Cemetery in Kansas City.

 Pendergast's headquarters at 1908 Main is listed on the Kansas City Register of Historic Places.